sherpal/AngularScalaPOC/README.md

 Use [Angular](https://angular.io/) 6 with [Scala](https://www.scala-lang.org/) and [Scala.js](https://www.scala-js.org/).

-Currently only the QuickStart guide is implemented.
+The beginning of the "Tour of Heroes" tutorial is implemented.

 ## TypeScript decorators